nvdla/doc/doc/contents.rst

 * :doc:`vp` -- an introduction of virtual platform for NVDLA.

+  * :doc:`vp_fpga` -- an introduction of virtual platform for software to run on NVDLA(small config) under AWS FPGA.

 * :doc:`updates` -- a list of updates to the NVDLA repository

 * :doc:`license` -- the license under which NVDLA hardware is released.